 Even though the flow through porous medium has very low velocities and is assumed to be laminar the velocities in the room are turbulent and are constantly fluctuating due to buoyant forces from heat loads and due its turbulent behaviour.
 Thus, statistical analysis of air velocities will be conducted to see the stability of their magnitude.

-Figure 6.24 below presents the comparison between each measurement cases.
-The plotted values are averaged values of all 6 poles in the room for each case.
+Figure 6.23 below presents the comparison between each measurement cases.
+The values that are plotted in the Figure are averaged values of all 6 poles in the room for each case.

-$Figure\ 6.24.$ Average measured air velocities in the room for all cases
+Figure 6.23.
+Average measured air velocities in the room for all cases

 It is known that case 1,4,5,6 has 3ACH and case 2,3 has 6ACH due to that there is almost no difference between cases with lower air change rates.
-However, when looking at differences in the higher and lower zones for all cases, a noticeable deviation in velocity magnitude between 3ACH and 6ACH is visible.
-This can be explained by higher volumetric flow rate which results in higher velocities for these two zones.
+However, when looking at differences in the higher and lower zones for all cases, a difference in velocity magnitude is visible.
+This can be explained by higher volumetric flow rate which results in higher velocities.

-In addition to that the small variation of velocities in the cases with same air change rates (case 1,4,5,6) can be explained by turbulent behaviour of the air.
-This is very evident when looking at the raw data from the anemometers used to measure the air velocity as shown in Figure 6.25.
+In addition to that, the difference of velocities in the cases with same boundary conditions (case 1,4,5,6) can be explained by turbulent behaviour of air.
+This is very evident when looking at the raw data from the anemometers used to measure the air velocity as shown in Figure 6.24.

-Figure 6.25.
-Measurement data for an emometer U01(Pole 1 height 0.1m) from case 1 $\,$ plotted.
-Specifically, to highlight the stable and fluctuating velocities poles 1 and 3 from measurement 1 are presented in the Figures 6.26 and 6.27 below.
+Figure 6.24.
+Measurement data for an emometer U01(Pole 1 height 0.1m) from case 1

-To get a better understanding of the measurement data presented in the Figure 6.25 above statistical analysis is carried out.
-Standard deviations for each pole are calculated and
+Thus, to get a better understanding of the measurement data presented in the Figure above statistical analysis is carried out.
+Standard deviations for each pole are calculated and plotted.
+Specifically, to highlight the stable and fluctuating velocities poles 1 and 3 from measurement number 1 are presented in the Figures 6.25 and 6.26 below.